New Progressive Party (Puerto Rico): Affiliation with national parties

-Three NPP gubernatorial candidates registered nationally as Republicans (Luis A. Ferré, Baltasar Corrada and Luis G. Fortuño) while four NPP gubernatorial candidates registered nationally as Democrats (Carlos Romero Barceló, Carlos Pesquera, Pedro Rosselló and Ricardo Rosselló).
+Three NPP gubernatorial candidates registered nationally as Republicans (Luis A. Ferré, Baltasar Corrada and Luis G. Fortuño) while five NPP gubernatorial candidates registered nationally as Democrats (Carlos Romero Barceló, Carlos Pesquera, Pedro Pierluisi, Pedro Rosselló and Ricardo Rosselló).
 When Fortuño was governor, his top administration officials were also split in national politics.
 His last chief of staff, Miguel Romero, and his Secretary of State (and first in line of succession), Kenneth McClintock, are Democrats, while his last Attorney General, Guillermo Somoza, is a Republican.
-House NPP Leader Jenniffer González and Senate Minority Leader Larry Seilhamer are Republicans.
+House NPP Leader Johnny Méndez and Senate Majority Leader Tomas Rivera Schatz are Republicans.
+The current Resident Commissioner is Republican Jenniffer González-Colón.

 Party logo

 The party is strongly associated with the color blue in Puerto Rico because of its logo.
 Since the logo features a palm tree, many Puerto Ricans call the NPP "La Palma".
 The use of the coconut palm tree as a symbol by the PNP persists to this day.

 The logo's original version consisted of a light blue palm tree, partially encircled by words in a semicircle (the exact color hue for the logo being that of the United Nations flag, as a result of a personal request from party founder Luis A. Ferré).
 The original logo had the party's name surrounding it; eventually, the words "estadidad, seguridad, progreso" ("statehood, security, progress" in English) substituted the party name.
 The logo later enclosed the palm tree in a blue oval and reversed its colors.
 The tonality of blue used in the newer logo was eventually changed to a deep navy blue, as to liken it to that of the canton of the United States' flag.

 In 2014, the party approved the new logo, which now includes the word "Igualdad" (equality).